 Definition of Career Levels

-The application form asks you to report representation at four career levels, determined in accordance with your company structure.
+The application form asks you to report representation at five career levels, determined in accordance with your company structure.
 These levels are mutually exclusive; no individual employee can be counted in more than one level.

-This band includes technical executives with responsibility for company-wide technology strategy or expertise and/or high level functional responsibility for a technical product, as well as executive-level individual contributors.
-Note that technical executives may reside outside of the “technical career path” or R&D/Engineering function, but manage technical employees and the delivery of technical products, lead technical development, project teams, divisions, and organizations within a company, and/or have deep technical knowledge/specialization.
+This band includes technical executives with responsibility for company-wide technology strategy or expertise and/or high-level functional responsibility for a technical product, as well as executive-level individual contributors.
+Note that technical executives may reside outside of the “technical career path” or R&D/Engineering function but must manage technical employees and the delivery of technical products, lead technical development, project teams, divisions, and organizations within a company, and/or have deep technical knowledge/specialization.

-This band includes employees who have achieved deep technical expertise and experience and who are in senior management positions with significant functional responsibilities pertaining to technical projects, as well as senior individual contributors.
-Note that technical senior-level managers may reside outside of the “technical career path” or R&D/Engineering function, but manage technical employees and the delivery of technical products, lead technical development, project teams, divisions, and organizations within a company, and/or have deep technical knowledge/specialization.
+This band includes employees who have achieved deep technical expertise and experience, and who occupy senior management positions with significant functional responsibilities pertaining to technical projects, as well as senior individual contributors.
+Note that technical senior-level managers may reside outside of the “technical career path” or R&D/Engineering function, but must manage technical employees and the delivery of technical products, lead technical development, project teams, divisions, and organizations within a company, and/or have deep technical knowledge/specialization.

 This band includes employees who are considered “professionals” with established technical expertise.
 They contribute either as individual contributors, or as team leaders or middle managers.
 Again, these positions may be found outside of the R&D/Engineering function but are technical occupations and/or require deep technical specialization/knowledge.